ajv-validator/ajv/.github/ISSUE_TEMPLATE/installation.md

 ---
 name: Installation and dependency issue
 about: For issues that happen during installation
-title: ''
+title: ""
-labels: 'installation'
+labels: "installation"
-assignees: ''
+assignees: ""
 ---

 <!--